baverso/2048mail/README.md

 ## Installation

-There are two ways to install 2048mail:
+There are two ways to install Quillo:

 ### 1. Using pip (Recommended)